 To store large quantities electricity for later use, you need secondary battery.
 The alternator has plenty of extra power and you can tap into this to charge a deep-cycle battery (ideal for electronics) without taking up much space.
 This solution is very stealth as you aren’t adding anything to the outside of your van.
 In addition, it works well at night and in all weather conditions.
 Connecting a deep-cycle battery to the car alternator is a pretty inexpensive system, but comes with some notable caveats:

-- Vehicle alternators aren’t well suited for charging deep-cycle They are mainly meant for a starter battery.
+- Vehicle alternators aren’t well suited for charging deep-cycle batteries.
+They are mainly meant for the starter battery.
 This means that a deep-cycle battery will not be getting charged in the most efficient, healthy way.
 This is not the end of the world but there is some efficiency loss.

 - Using an alternator to charge a deep-cycle battery requires that you drive the van!
 For even basic power needs (laptop and lights), you will need to drive for a few hours every day at a minimum.
 If you’re traveling frequently then this makes it a great option, but most people want to stop for a few days and you will run out of power at inopportune times.